ADS2022/HighestTree/README.md

 ~~**SReq_04**    The system can record types of relationships.~~

-**SReq_05**    The individual records "person" are interelatable between themselves through "relationships".
+**SReq_05**    The individual records "person" are interrelatable between themselves through "relationships".

 **SReq_06**    When recording a new individual through the user interface, the system pre-fills fields that it can infer.

 **SReq_07**    The system can record types of events.

-**SReq_08**    Events can have a special purpose field that is specific to its individual nature.
+**SReq_08**    Events can have a special purpose field that is specific to their individual nature.

 **SReq_09**    Events can have a connection to a place.